Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 As Arjun Thusu, CIO, Financial Services, noted earlier, the modern landscape is constantly changing, meaning companies must stay ahead of the curve.

-Consider a retail company using API keys to connect its e-commerce platform with a payment gateway.
-Without proper lifecycle orchestration, these keys could be exposed, leading to unauthorized transactions.
+Consider a retail company using api keys to connect its e-commerce platform with a payment gateway.
+Without proper lifecycle orchestration, these keys could be exposed, leading to unauthorized transactions and unauthorized access to customer payment information.
 A healthcare provider using service accounts to access patient data needs lifecycle orchestration to ensure only authorized systems can access sensitive information.
+Without orchestration, a compromised service account could lead to a HIPAA violation and a data breach of patient records.

 The challenges of managing NHIs are growing.
 The next section will discuss the specific challenges organizations face in managing NHIs.